 The changes described as follows can affect other applications and spreadsheets.
 Hence, make the required changes in the CSV and then revert these settings.

-The file can contain up to 5000 rows.
-Ensure that the following requirements are met for each row:
+Ensure that the following requirements are met for each data row:

 - It consists of a valid email address.